coffeexcode/capstone/README.md

 For categorized Pull Requests you can filter by labels on Github.
 For example, if you want to see changes related to the requirement for an administrative website, use the `admin website` label.

+## Testing

+Each service of our website has it's own test instructions, which will be aggregated into this section here.
+The Travis CI results for this repository only pertain to *modules directly defined here*, namely the web and mobile client code.
+Other services will document full instructions in their respective repositories (see links below).

+### Website

+TODO: where to find attached test results.

+See [`/website/README.md#running-unit-tests`](here) for instructions on running our unit tests yourself.

 ## Links
 ### Web Services
 See project located under `/website` for all of our web based development.
 For a more detailed look at this part of the project, please see [`/website/README.md`](website/README.md).